Butler vs. Cal College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 148.8

-Butler has gone 7-2-0 against the spread, while Cal's ATS record this season is 5-3-0.
-In terms of going over the point total, games involving the Bulldogs are 4-5-0 and the Golden Bears are 6-2-0.
+Butler is 7-2-0 against the spread, while Cal's ATS record this season is 5-3-0.
+The Bulldogs have hit the over in four games, while Golden Bears games have gone over six times.

 Bet on this or any college basketball matchup at BetMGM